 Freeola Domain Hosting Guide

-As an example, we've used the domain name 'example.com'.
-Just replace references to 'example.com' with your own domain name.
+For ease of reading, we've used the domain name 'example.com' throughout this guide.
+Simply replace references to 'example.com' with your own domain name where appropriate.

 Now it's time to start using your domain properly!